Pilot Project Grants

 All applicants are required to be advised by a member of the Lang Center staff before applying for a Lang Center grant.
 Pilot Project applicants should meet with Jennifer Magee or Nimesh Ghimire '15 1/2.

-Step 2: Submit the first part of the pilot project application by NOON (Eastern) on Friday, December 3, 2021.Click here to submit the pilot project application, part 1.
+Step 2: Submit the first part of the pilot project application by NOON (Eastern) on Friday, December 2, 2022.Click here to submit the pilot project application, part 1.

-Step 3: Participate in required spring training series including a systems thinking module @ the CoLab on Thursdays, February 3, 10, 17, and 24, 4-6 PM (Eastern) and on Saturday, March 19 participate in Lang Center retreat @ CoLab.
+Step 3: Participate in required spring training series including a systems thinking module @ the CoLab on Thursdays in February (specific times, TBD) and on Saturday, March 18 participate in Lang Center retreat @ CoLab.

 Evaluation of Applications